adam-cyclones/ForgeRock-JS-SDK-walkthrough/README.md

 ## Agenda
 _Commits should follow the steps outlined:_
 ### step 1: Create a personal project for learning.
 Create the project with the following requirements:
 1. A personal Github repo.
-It can be private or public, if private, invite me (Justin) to it
 2. HTTPS with self-signed certs
 3. DNS alias within /etc/hosts
 4. Uses a cloud platform of some kind